 Estimated price: £10+

-We’ve had socks and cleaning products so why not make it a slam dunk trio with inner tubes?!
+We’ve had socks and cleaning products, so why not make it a slam dunk trio by suggesting inner tubes as a Secret Santa gift for a cyclist?!
 Okay, these are probably the most boring of the three gift ideas, but they are exactly the sort of thing that will be appreciated!

 They’re surprisingly expensive for what they are and they’re the sort of thing cyclists always need.
 They’ll always go down well with an avid cyclist since they’ll leave them free to buy the things they actually want!
 Worried they look a bit boring?
 Wrap them in a pretty bow!